Broken Age: Act 1

-Broken Age tells the story of two teenagers with no immediately apparent connection, each "seeking to break the tradition in their lives".
+Broken Age tells the story of two teenagers with no immediate apparent connection, each "seeking to break the tradition in their lives".

 Vella Tartine (voiced by Masasa Moyo) is a young woman living in the Badlands, a land ravaged by the Mogs, giant creatures that come from beyond a wall called the Plague Dam.
 Appearing every fourteen years, they are appeased by the sacrifice of young girls at a number of Maiden's Feasts held at various villages.
 Vella is chosen to be sacrificed to Mog Chothra at the feast in her hometown of Sugar Bunting (formerly a town made up of warriors named Steel Bunting) but concludes that if the monster could be killed, the rituals could be ended.
 She finds a way to escape the beast and ends up in Meriloft, a small colony which rests on a cluster of semisolid clouds.
 They are dealing with the aftermath of their own Feast, affirming her belief the rites are disastrous to their people and should be ended.
-She then finds her way to a nearby port town, Shellmound, where they are preparing for their own Feast.
+She finds her way to a nearby port town, Shellmound, where they are preparing for their own Feast.
 There she discovers the Dead Eye God's temple, which turns out to be an ancient spaceship, the Maloruna, half-buried by the sand.
 She is able to wake its pilot, Alex, from his three hundred year stasis, and he helps her to rig the ship's scanning system to fire a laser at Mog Chothra when he shows up for the Feast.
 Vella's plan works, and she is able to bring down the creature.